<big>Glossary of Painting Terms</big>(As of July 2003)

 Surface defect

-Damage to the topcoat finish caused by craters, pits, contamination, etc.
+Damage to the topcoat finish caused by craters, pits, contaminants, etc.

-Accelerated drying, or Curing of coatings at elevated temperatures.
+Oven drying Accelerated drying or curing of coatings at elevated temperatures.

 Temperature in drying ovens or combination painting booths.
-In vehicle paint repair.
+Used in automotive refinishing.

 Temperatures of 60°C are used for drying during the factory painting process.